A prickly shrub growing to around 2 metres high to about 1 to 2 metres wide.

-Flowers are produced in globular heads which are solitary in the leaf axils; pale cream in colour, occurring in mid-autumn to spring.
+Small staminate flowers are produced in globular heads, with up to 35 flowers in each head, with heads solitary in the leaf axils; pale cream in colour, occurring in mid-autumn to spring.

-The seed pods are 5 cm long and 3 mm wide, curved and evenly constricted between the seeds.
+The seed pods are 5 cm long and 0.3 cm wide, curved and evenly constricted between the seeds.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.